Davidah121/SimpleSerialization/README.md

 A: No. The example given for the structure is an example of how you would implement it for a class without extending from SerializedObject.

 Note that private variables can't be serialized without some modification to the class.
 A friend function must be defined to access those.

+Q: Why use fopen instead of the C++ approach using fstream and why not fopen_s for security?

+Cross platform is why I don't use fopen_s.
+For not using fstream, I found that the speed of reading is hampered by fstream while the C version doesn't have these issues.

+This could easily be a bug in the compiler I used or some other things need to be set to get the full speed.
+This can easily be changed if desired.

 # Solution for storing pointers
 There does exist a solution to pointers that can be utilized though it still has issues that can't be easily solved.